 One of the most controversial aspects of Neuroendocrine Tumours (NETs) is the ‘benign vs malignant’ question.
 It’s been widely debated and it frequently patrols the various patient forums and other social media platforms.
 It raises emotions and it triggers many responses ….. at least from those willing to engage in the conversation.
 At best, this issue can cause confusion, particularly to those who thought they had a handle on it.
 At worst, it might contradict what new patients have been told by their physicians (….or not been told).
 For some, it could cause some great concern and worry.
 In many ways, this topic is similar to the debate I raised in my blog ‘Incurable vs Terminal’.
-You may benefit from reading this blog before you move on.
+You may benefit from reading this post before you move on.

 To fully understand this issue, I’d like to cover some basic but widely accepted definitions of cancer.
 I also need to bring the ‘C’ word into the equation (Carcinoid), because the history of these tumours is frequently where a lot of the confusion lies.
 Let’s look at these definitions provided by the National Cancer Institute.
 I could have selected a number of organisations but in general, they all tend to agree with these definitions give or take a few words.
 I supply these widely accepted definitions because there is an associated ‘tumour’ vs ‘cancer’ debate too.